 As seen in the previous chapters, different entities in the RAVEN code interact with each other in order to create, ideally, an infinite number of different calculation flows.
 These interactions are made possible through a data handling system that each entity understands.
-This system, neglecting the grammar imprecision, is called the "DataObjects" system.
+This system is called the "DataObjects" framework.

 The DataObjects> tag is a container of data objects of various types that can be constructed during the execution of a particular calculation flow.
-These data objects can be used as input or output for a particular Model (see Roles' meaning in section 17), etc. Currently, RAVEN supports 4 different data types, each with a particular conceptual meaning.
+These data objects can be used as input or output for a particular Model (see Roles' meaning in section 17), etc. Currently, RAVEN supports 3 different data types, each with a particular conceptual meaning.
 These data types are instantiated as sub-nodes in the DataObjects> block of an input file:

 - PointSet> is a collection of individual objects, each describing the state of the system at a certain point (e.g. in time).
 It can be considered a mapping between multiple sets of parameters in the input space and the resulting sets of outcomes in the output space at a particular point (e.g. in time). - <HistorySet> is a collection of individual objects each describing the temporal evolution of the state of the system within a certain input domain.
-It can be considered a mapping between multiple sets of parameters in the input space and the resulting sets of temporal evolutions in the output space.
+It can be considered a mapping between multiple sets of parameters in the input space and the resulting sets of temporal evolution in the output space. - CDataSet> is a generalization of the previously described DataObject, aimed to contain a mixture of data (scalars, arrays, etc.).
+The variables here stored can be independent (i.e. scalars) or dependent (arrays) on certain dimensions (e.g. time, coordinates, etc.).
+It can be considered a mapping between multiple sets of parameters in the input space (both dependent and/or independent) and the resulting sets of evolution in the output space (both dependent and/or independent).
+Note: The CDataSet> is currently usable in the CEnsembleModel> only (see 17.6)